 EPSRC policy on conflicts of interest

 Conflicts of interest occur where an individual involved in some way with the assessment of a proposal has a personal or organisational relationship with the applicants that call into question their ability to undertake their role in an objective and unbiased way.
-EPSRC has a long established policy that such conflicts should be identified and avoided within our peer review process, and this is explicitly stated as one of our principles of peer review.
+EPSRC has a long established policy that such conflicts should be identified and avoided within our peer review process, which is explicitly covered by the UKRI Impartiality Principle of Assessment and Decision Making.
 This policy statement sets out clear expectations of when conflicts of interest need to be declared and how they should be managed.

 What constitutes a conflict of interest?